 Lentil Cooking Times

 Different types of lentils and different dishes require different cooking times.
-But here’s the general rule of thumb on how long you should cook your lentils:

 Green Lentil Dahl - Tips

 Can I use Other Types of Lentils to Make Dahl